Office of the United States Trade Representative.

 Under the July 11 notice, requests for exclusion had to identify the product subject to the request in terms of the physical characteristics that distinguish the product from other products within the relevant eight-digit subheading covered by the $34 billion action.
 Requestors also had to provide the ten-digit subheading of the HTSUS most applicable to the particular product requested for exclusion, and could submit information on the ability of U.S. Customs and Border Protection to administer the requested exclusion.
 Requestors were asked to provide the quantity and value of the Chinese-origin product that the requestor purchased in the last three years.
 With regard to the rationale for the requested exclusion, requests had to address the following factors:

 - Whether the particular product is available only from China and, specifically, whether the particular product and/or a comparable product is available from sources in the United States and/or third countries.Start Printed Page 35159

 - Whether the imposition of additional duties on the particular product would cause severe economic harm to the requestor or other U.S. interests.

 - Whether the particular product is strategically important or related to “Made in China 2025” or other Chinese industrial programs.

-The October 24 notice stated that the U.S. Trade Representative would take into account whether an exclusion would undermine the objectives of the Section 301 investigation.
+The July 11 notice stated that the U.S. Trade Representative would take into account whether an exclusion would undermine the objective of the Section 301 investigation.